aptible/www.aptible.com/content/posts/coreos_2015.md

 <script async class="speakerdeck-embed" data-id="7fa1f7d4a794480093dd476ac805bfdd" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 Frank spoke at CoreOS Fest today, about how Aptible uses containers to address security and compliance objectives.
-Check out his presentation above, and to check out some of the other talks, visit [the Fest's website](https://coreos.com/fest/).
+The video should be up shortly.
+In the meantime, visit [the CoreOS Fest website](https://coreos.com/fest/) to see some of the other topics and speakers.

+If you find this interesting, [join us](https://www.aptible.com/company/careers/)!